stefanpenner/test-es6-promise-webpack/README.md

 ## Potential Solutions

+### Configure webpack

-In theory, we can confgure webpack to correctly ignore `vertx` via something like the following, but I require a reproduction to confirm.
+*didn't work, seems like webpack doesn't consider configuration from a module* In theory, we can confgure webpack to correctly ignore `vertx` via something like the following, but I require a reproduction to confirm.

 ```js